ikorotkin/gromacs_AFM_FH-MD/docs/dev-manual/jenkins.rst

 The build uses the source tarball build as a subbuild, and parts of the build are executed using :file:`admin/builds/gromacs.py` and :file:`admin/builds/documentation.py`.

-:file:`admin/builds/get-version-info.py` is used for getting the version information from the source tree as part of this workflow.

-:file:`admin/builds/update-regtest-hash.py` has logic to update the regressiontests tarball MD5 sum for the released tarball automatically.